 Susanna then apologised for the swearing: the “use of the N word”.

 Piers was clearly unhappy.
 Firstly, he’s not a man to allow anyone to make an apology on his behalf.

 And secondly because Susanna had made a spelling error.

 Disgruntled Piers pointed out that ‘knobhead’ is spelt with a ‘k’, not an ‘n’ – “as in knob of butter”.

 In so explaining, he repeated the word again!

-This follows a rather heated row last month, as the presenting duo discussed care minister Helen Whately and her controversial comments about student nurses.
+In June, the duo discussed care minister Helen Whately and her controversial comments about student nurses.